Anupam Roy: Music

 Two of his songs featured in the Bengali film autograph (2010) by Srijit Mukherji.
-Roy wrote and composed Benche Thakar Gaan (বেঁচে থাকার গান), sung by Rupam Islam & also by himself in another version and Amake Amar Moto Thakte Dao (আমাকে আমার মতো থাকতে দাও), which he sang himself.
-Roy subsequently debuted as music director for the Bengali movie Chalo Paltai (2011).
+Roy wrote and composed "Benche Thakar Gaan" (বেঁচে থাকার গান), sung by Rupam Islam & also by himself in another version and "Amake Amar Moto Thakte Dao" (আমাকে আমার মতো থাকতে দাও), which he sang himself.
+Roy subsequently debuted as music director for the Bengali movie Cholo Paltai (2011).
 In the same year movies like Baishe Srabon, Rang Milanti released where he continued his work as music director, lyricist and vocalist.
 In 2012, Hemlock Society released where he worked as music director/lyricist/vocalist.
-Songs like Ekhon Anek Raat & Amar Mawte catapulted his success to another level.
+Songs like "Ekhon Anek Raat" & "Amar Mawte" catapulted his success to another level.
 2014, marked the release of 4 films where he worked as music director.
 Songs from Highway and Chotushkone did remarkably well on music charts.
-Boba Tunnel and Bawshonto Eshe Gechhe were amongst other songs by Roy.
+"Boba Tunnel" and "Bawshonto Eshe Gechhe" were amongst other songs by Roy.

 He debuted in Bollywood in 2015 as a music director, singer and lyricist, Piku, directed by Shoojit Sircar.
 In 2015, he married his long-time girlfriend Piya Chakraborty.
 The couple divorced in 2023.

 Apart from film music, Roy has four solo albums.
-He released Durbine Chokh Rakhbona (দূরবীনে চোখ রাখব না), his debut album in 2012 which contains tracks like Bijli Baati, Tistaan and also the original version of Benche Thakar Gaan.
-He followed it up with Dwitiyo Purush(দ্বিতীয় পুরুষ) in 2013 with a music video of Adbhut Mugdhota.
+He released Durbine Chokh Rakhbona (দূরবীনে চোখ রাখব না), his debut album in 2012 which contains tracks like "Bijli Baati", "Tistaan" and also the original version of "Benche Thakar Gaan".
+He followed it up with Dwitiyo Purush (দ্বিতীয় পুরুষ) in 2013 with a music video of Adbhut Mugdhota.

 His third album Bakyobageesh was released in 2014.
 2014 also marked Anupam Roy's first Live Concert in Mumbai at the Sarvajanin Durgotsav hosted by Powai Bengali Welfare Organisation (PBWA).

 As an independent artist, he and his band released his first English single Second Sex in May 2013.
 In 2015, he did his first Coke Studio (India) episode.
 He successfully recreated Moner Manush by Lalon Fakir with an additional Hindi verse written and composed by him.

 In 2016, he composed two songs for the Hindi film Pink.
 In 2017, he composed for the Hindi films Running Shaadi (one song) and Dear Maya.

 On 14 February 2017, Anupam released his fourth studio album Ebar Morle Gachh Hawbo.
-The album consists of songs such as Amar Shohor, Oestrogen, Choitrer Kafon, Rock n Roll and Byatha Lage.
+The album consists of songs such as "Amar Shohor", "Oestrogen", "Choitrer Kafon", "Rock n Roll" and "Byatha Lage".
 This was followed by his fifth album titled "Adrishya Nagordolar Trip" which was released in 2023.
 This album contain eight songs and which was interpreted by ten artists through eight art forms.

 On 2 March 2024, he got hitched to singer-songwriter Prashmita, shortly after his ex-wife married Bengali actor Parambrata Chatterjee.